cyber-dojo/cyber-dojo/docs/how-to-contribute-to-start-points.md

 - make a **faster run** (can you reduce 2.9s `duration` for Java,Junit)?
 - make the `start_point/` source files **more idiomatic** for your favourite language-testFramework?
 - add a **new test-framework**, [testNG](https://testng.org/doc/index.html) anyone?
-- split the [Rust-test](https://github.com/cyber-dojo-languages/rust-test) starting file into two; one for the test, one for the code
 - add a **coverage report** to your favourite language-testFramework.
   Please write the coverage report to a file called `report/coverage.txt`.
   For example, see [python-pytest](https://github.com/cyber-dojo-languages/python-pytest/blob/master/start_point/cyber-dojo.sh).